 (v) Unsecured convertible promissory note maturing on June 30, 2023 with interest at 8% per annum payable quarterly.
-This promissory note represents the first advance under a \$3 million revolving line of credit and is convertible (in whole or in part) into common shares on the maturity date at \$1.07 per common share.
+This promissory note was issued in connection with a \$3 million revolving line of credit and is convertible (in whole or in part) into common shares on the maturity date at \$1.07 per common share.